Raspberry Pi Compute Module 4S, smaller, but much stronger

 It has not been announced yet, but it will be the next version of this series according to what we observed on the site of Revolution Pi, one of the companies that help in entrepreneurship and manufacture solutions with Raspberry Pi technology.

-Despite their small size, these modules contain all the basic elements needed: CPU, RAM and storage integrated into a single package, although they do not offer the connectivity of the full versions for obvious size reasons.
+Despite their small size, these modules contain all the basic elements required: central unit prosecution, RAM and storage integrated into a single casing, although it does not provide the connectivity of the higher end versions for obvious size reasons.

 Raspberry Pi Compute Module in front of the full version